 A Letter of Permission request can be initiated in your Mosaic Student Centre under ‘My Academics’.
-Once your request is submitted, it takes our advisors approximately 1-2 weeks to review and respond to it.
-It is the student’s responsibility to ensure a request is submitted in plenty of time to register with the host institution.
+Once your request is submitted, it takes our advisors approximately 2 weeks to review and respond to it.
+Students are responsible for applying to and following the regulations and processes of the host institution.
+Please ensure a request is submitted in plenty of time to register with the host institution.

 Before You Apply

 Take note of the regulations and conditions surrounding courses taken through a Letter of Permission for transfer credit.
 Regulations include but are not limited to the following: